cyberbotics/webots-doc/blog/Webots-8-6-0-release.md

 # Version 8.6.0 Released

+<p id="publish-date"></p>

+<p id="author-name">By Tom Norton</p>

 ---

 Today we're happy to announce the release of Webots 8.6.0.
 This new release brings a ton of new features and improvements, coupled with the same dedicated patches addressing bugs and regressions.
-Listed below are some of the key features of this release (for a full list of changes please refer to the changelog (link will be added here)):
+Listed below are some of the key features of this release (for a full list of changes please refer to the changelog (insert link here)).

 ## New Nodes